(Updated as on November 22, 2022)

 Ans.
 Yes, customers can be charged for transactions at ATMs over and above the mandated number of free transactions (as indicated in answer to Q. 11 above).
-However, presently, these charges cannot exceed a maximum of ₹20/- per transaction (plus applicable taxes, if any) by his / her bank.
+Presently, these charges cannot exceed a maximum of Rs.
+21/- per transaction (plus applicable taxes, if any) by his / her bank.

 17. What are the charges prescribed by RBI for use of credit cards at ATMs and for withdrawal at ATM located abroad?

 Ans.
-The service charges for the following types of cash withdrawal transactions may be determined by the banks themselves:
+The service charges for the following types of cash withdrawal transactions are to be determined by the banks themselves: